 Okay.

-I think, you know, we've we've touched on uh the command and control structure, the ideological warfare infrastructure that our enemy is using in this war.
+I think, you know, we've touched on the command and control structure, the ideological warfare infrastructure that our enemy is using in this war.

-When we come back after the break that's coming up here, I think we're gonna we're gonna dig into this a little bit deeper.
+When we come back after the break that's coming up here, I think we're going to dig into this a little bit deeper.

 We may take a couple calls.

-I'm thinking we may want to we may want to look at you know, maybe a little bit under the hood at where this CVE thing comes from and how that's rolling out inside Congress right now.
+I'm thinking we may want to look at maybe a little bit under the hood at where this CVE thing comes from and how that's rolling out inside Congress right now.

-And uh again, this is Rich Higgins, former DoD program manager.
+And again, this is Rich Higgins, former DOD program manager.

 Join us after the break.